bespinian/blog/content/posts/observables-with-angular-and-feathers.md

 }
 ```

-Our component `TodosComponent` now has a property `todos` which contains the todos it gets from the respective Feathers service and which can be used in the app.
-It live-updates the UI every time a todo in the Feathers API is removed or added.
+Our component `TodosComponent` now has a property `todos` which contains the to-dos it gets from the respective Feathers service and which can be used in the app.
+It live-updates the UI every time a to-do in the Feathers API is removed or added.